noi-techpark/documentation/FLIGHTRULES.md

         SELECT r.id, s.id, t.id, null FROM bdprole r, station s, type t WHERE r.name = 'GUEST' AND stationtype = 'Meteostation' AND cname = 'atmospheric-pressure';

 > NB: `GUEST` contains all open-data sources, just add rules for that role and you
 > will open it without the need of authentication through tokens, or username/password.

+Finally, refresh the materialized view to reflect the new changes:

+    REFRESH MATERIALIZED VIEW bdppermissions;

 #### I want to add a new user